 ● 1 for ICMP (Internet Control Message Protocol).

-When a packet arrives, the receiving device looks at this field to decide where to send the data next shown in diagram below.
+When a packet arrives, the receiving device looks at this field to decide where to send the data, as shown in the diagram below.

 The IP checksum is a mechanism used in the IP header to ensure that the data hasn't been corrupted during transmission.
 It is a 16-bit field and is used to calculate the checksum for the IP header only.
 It does not cover any data followed by the header.
 Other protocols like TCP and UDP have their own checksum fields for the header and data.